j5py/j5py/README.md

 ###### TMS, JavaScript, CMP and GDPR Implementation Guide

-The intricacies of consent cycles and triggering third-party solutions, along with Google Tag Manager specifics, make implementation complex.
-Questions were frequent, and **documenting this topic met many expectations to facilitate the adoption of TrustCommander**, the Consent Management Platform, in accordance with CNIL's GDPR requirements.
+The intricacies of consent cycles and triggering third-party solutions, along with Google Tag Manager specifics, make any implementation complex.
+Questions were frequent, and **documenting this topic met many expectations to facilitate the adoption of TrustCommander**, the Consent Management Platform, in accordance with CNIL and GDPR requirements.
 The document _TrustCommander into Google Tag Manager_ **proved useful for many clients, streamlining the work of internal consultants**.
 I simplified concepts during dedicated sessions when needed, receiving excellent feedback.

 ###### Support Response Library